What is a Green Card?

 - you must possess a household income equivalent or above 125% of the level of poverty for your household size (household size includes you, your dependents, any family living with you, and the immigrant you wish to sponsor

-3. Refugee/Asylum status–receiving a green card based on refugee or asylum status generally requires proof of extreme hardship in the alien’s home country
+Receiving a green card based on refugee or asylum status generally requires proof of extreme hardship in the alien’s home country.

 Green Card Application Process